dvsingh9/one-click-hugo-cms/site/content/_index.md

       own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
 values:
-  heading: Priyanka Gandhi Vadra urges people to 'Speak up for vaccine for all'
+  heading: " 'Speak up for vaccine for all' initiative"
-    initiative
   text: >-
     Congress general secretary Priyanka Gandhi Vadra on Monday urged people to raise their voices for the "Speak up for vaccine for all" initiative as the